smenjas/educational-content/computers.md

 #### Choosing a Strong Password You Can Remember
 A strong password has several bits of entropy, the more the merrier.
-Think of five words that have nothing to do with each other except in your brain.
-Say them silently to yourself, in your mind, many times.
+Think of four or more words that have nothing to do with each other except in your brain.
+Silently repeat them to yourself, many times.
 Don't use existing song lyrics, or lines from a poem or a book or a blog.
 Those can be guessed.

 For example: [**correct horse battery staple**](https://xkcd.com/936/ "xkcd: Password Strength")